HaeChan0305/MultiDreamer/README.md

       └─ ViT-L-14.pt
 ```

-Before you run 'demo.sh', you shoud ckeck and modify the path of input image and output directory in 'demo.sh'.
-If you need, make the output directory under the 'data/':
+Before you run `demo.sh`, you shoud ckeck and modify the path of input image and output directory in `demo.sh`.
+If you need, make the `data/output` directory :
 ```
 INPUT_IMAGE="/MultiDreamer/data/assets/giraffe_and_flower/0_input_giraffe_and_flower.png"
 OUTPUT_DIR="/MultiDreamer/data/output/giraffe_and_flower/"